travelping/ergw/CONFIG.md

           {name, 'grx'}]}
       ]}

 Defines a list of named sockets.
-The format is (in Erlang type syntax):
+The format in Erlang type syntax is:

 * sockets: `{sockets, [socket_definition()]}`
 * socket_definition: `{socket_name(), [socket_options()]}`